reverentgeek/okta.github.io/_source/_posts/2019-07-26-jenkins-continuous-integration-csharp-aspnetcore.md

 Note that you haven't pushed your changes to the remote repository yet.
 Before we do that, we want to hook up Jenkins.

 ## Use Jenkins to Deploy Your Code Continuously
 As mentioned earlier, continuous integration works by scanning your source control system for changes and then engaging a pipeline to incorporate those changes into your application.
-To make that work, you’ll need to configure Jenkins to talk to your source control system.
+To make that work, you'll need to configure Jenkins to talk to your source control system.
-Jenkins to talk to your source control system, you’ll need to provide credentials.
+Jenkins to talk to your source control system, you'll need to provide credentials.
 Usually, this will be in the form of an SSH key, especially if you're using GitHub, but it's also possible to use a username and password.
 The process is pretty much the same regardless of the credential type:

 1. Go to the Jenkins admin console at http://localhost:8080
 2. Select **Credentials** from the menu on the left